-Roméo A. Dallaire is a Canadian senator and a retired Canadian Army lieutenant-general.
+Roméo A. Dallaire is a retired Canadian senator, a retired Canadian Army lieutenant-general, and a humanitarian.

 Dallaire joined the military in 1960 as a cadet and rose to the rank of lieutenant-general by 1998.
 He served as force commander of the UN Assistance Mission for Rwanda between 1993 and 1994.
 Dallaire was medically released from the army in 2000.

-Dalllaire was appointed to the Canadian Senate in 2005, representing Quebec, and he sits as a member of the Liberal Party of Canada.
+Dalllaire was appointed to the Canadian Senate in 2005, representing Quebec, and he sat as a member of the Liberal Party of Canada.

-In addition, since leaving the military, Dallaire has served on UN Advisory Committee on Genocide Prevention, as special advisor to the Minister of Veterans Affairs Canada, as advisor to the minister of national defense, and as special advisor to the minister responsible for the Canadian International Development Agency on matters relating to war affected children.
+In addition, since leaving the military, Dallaire has served on UN Advisory Committee on Genocide Prevention, as special advisor to the Minister of Veterans Affairs Canada, as advisor to the minister of national defense, and as special advisor to the minister responsible for the Canadian International Development Agency on matters relating to children affected by war.

 He has received numerous honors and awards, including Officer of the Order of Canada in 2002, Grand Officer of the National Order of Quebec in 2005, and the Aegis Award for Genocide Prevention from the Aegis Trust (United Kingdom).
 In addition, Dallaire holds honorary doctorates and fellowships from near three dozen universities in Canada and the United States.